khulnasoft/integrations-core/tomcat/README.md

 #### Log collection

-1. To submit logs to Datadog, Tomcat uses the `log4j` logger.
+1. To submit logs to Khulnasoft, Tomcat uses the `log4j` logger.
 For versions of Tomcat before 8.0, `log4j` is configured by default.
 For Tomcat 8.0+, you must configure Tomcat to use `log4j`, see [Using Log4j][8].
 In the first step of those instructions, edit the `log4j.properties` file in the `$CATALINA_BASE/lib` directory as follows:

    ```conf
      log4j.rootLogger = INFO, CATALINA